Welcome to 2022-23, Maroon Family!

 Today’s young people are living in an exciting time, with an increasingly diverse and mobile society, new technologies, and expanding opportunities.
-To help ensure that they are prepared to become the next generation of parents, workers, leaders, and citizen”, every student needs support, guidance, and opportunities during adolescence, a time of rapid growth and change.
+To help ensure that they are prepared to become the next generation of parents, workers, leaders, and citizens, every student needs support, guidance, and opportunities during adolescence, a time of rapid growth and change.
 Adolescents face unique and diverse challenges, both personally and developmentally, that impact academic achievement.

-We celebrated National School Counseling week last February 2015 and we put together this video.Our school social workers play a unique role in the school as they work with school staff, students, families, and community agencies in removing barriers to education.
+Today's school counselors are vital members of the education team.
+They help all students in the areas of academic achievement, personal/social development and career development, ensuring today's students become the productive, well-adjusted adults of tomorrow.
+The professional high school counselor holds a master’s degree and required state certification in school counseling.
+Maintaining certification includes on-going professional development to stay current with educational reform and challenges facing today’s students.Our school social workers play a unique role in the school as they work with school staff, students, families, and community agencies in removing barriers to education.
 They serve as the vital link between home, school, and community.
 Some of the services provided by our school social workers include: Counseling, Groups, Family Contact, Interventions, crisis support, RTI Tier 2 & 3 interventions, and SPED services.
 The professional high school social workers holds a master’s degree and required state certification in school social work.
-Maintaining certification includes on-going professional development to stay current with educational reform and challenges facing today’s students.
+Maintaining certification includes on-going professional development to stay current with educational reform and challenges facing today’s students

-Elgin High School Guidance Department Staff
+Elgin High School Counseling Department Staff

 The school’s phone number, (847) 888-5100, must be dialed before the extension.